Class TargetInstance

 status

 Returns the status of the currently tracked target.
-Usually, you can determine the status of the current target by checking if the status equals TargetStatus.Tracked
+Usually, you can check if the status equals TargetStatus.Tracked to determine the current target's status.

 easyar_TargetStatus easyar_TargetInstance_status(const easyar_TargetInstance * This)